b-g/simple-survey-server/README.md

 Simple Survey Server
 ====================

 Simple "Survey Server" demo.
-Shows how to use save surveys on a server using a simple JSON file database.
+Shows how to save surveys on a server using a simple JSON file database.

 **Source Code at Github:**
 👀 [github.com/b-g/simple-survey-server](https://github.com/b-g/simple-survey-server)